frnrbt/ondorse-home/blog/discover-compliance-ops.md

     - name: 'og:description'
       value: >-
-        Financial institutions of all sizes and sorts are rising to the challenge and converging onboarding teams and compliance experts to create agile hybrid teams.
+        Financial institutions of all sizes and sorts are rising to the challenge of converging onboarding teams and compliance experts to create agile hybrid teams.
 Enter ‘compliance-ops’.
       keyName: property
     - name: 'og:image'